Peyman Yousefi: Presence of women in stadiums

-In 2017, while reporting on the Iran-Syria match, he saw pictures of Syrian women attending the Azadi Stadium and spoke about the presence of women in the stadium.
-This comment caused him to be fired from hosting and reporting for a while, and because he was a regular participant in the Football Bartar program at the time, his vacancy was so palpable that this absence was noticed by the people.
+In 2017, while reporting on the Iran-Syria match, he saw pictures of Syrian women attending the Azadi Stadium.
+He spoke about the presence of women in the stadium.
+This comment caused him to be fired from hosting and reporting for a while, and because he was a regular participant in the Football Bartar program at the time, his vacancy was so palpable that people noticed this absence.

-Seyyed Morteza Mirbagheri, Deputy Director of the Islamic Republic of Iran Broadcasting, regarding the rumored ban on the employment of Peyman Yousefi, regarding his comments on the presence of women in stadiums, said:Peyman Yousefi is not banned from reporting and hosting, however we have advised our executive friends to express their views based on national interests and the network and program in which they work.
-When we give a tribune to someone, that person has a specific mission, and if he wants to make a point without expert work, they do not take into account the dimensions of this statement and what cost it creates for the network and the program.
+Seyyed Morteza Mirbagheri, Deputy Director of the Islamic Republic of Iran Broadcasting, regarding the rumored ban on the employment of Peyman Yousefi, regarding his comments on the presence of women in stadiums, said: Peyman Yousefi is not banned from reporting and hosting.
+However, we have advised our executive friends to express their views based on national interests and the network and program in which they work.
+When we give a tribune to someone, that person has a specific mission, and if he wants to make a point without expert work, they do not consider the dimensions of this statement and what cost it creates for the network and the program.
 If people are going to comment on everything, it is unprofessional.
-Peyman Yousefi did unprofessional work, but it was not forbidden to be reporter and presenter.But his absence for some time from game reports and football programs reinforced the rumor.
+Peyman Yousefi did unprofessional work, but it was not forbidden to be a reporter and presenter.But his absence for some time from game reports and football programs reinforced the rumor.